rpires71/milestone1/README.md

 **Acceptance Criteria**

 - [ ] Clearly lists teaching positions and subjects taught.
-- [ ] Highlights experience with KS3, GCSE, A-level, and Functional Skills.
+- [ ] Highlights experience with KS3, GCSE, and A-level.
 - [ ] Uses clear, friendly language to explain roles.
-- [ ] Includes a call-to-action to view tutoring options or Bookings page and access to other pages.
+- [ ] Includes a call-to-action to view Bookings page and access to other pages.
 - [ ] Layout is responsive and suitable for all screen sizes.
 - [ ] Visual design is consistent with rest of the site.

 **Tasks**

 - [ ] Highlight relevant tutoring experience or private support work.
-- [ ] Mention curriculum types supported (OCR, AQA, Functional Skills).
+- [ ] Mention curriculum types supported (OCR, AQA, BTEC).
-- [ ] Use bold headings or icons to signal age/subject groups.
+- [ ] Use bold headings or icons.
 - [ ] Add button or link: “Bookings”.
 - [ ] Add internal menu links to other pages.
 - [ ] Test mobile/tablet responsiveness and accessibility.

 ### 3. Education Employers (e.g. Headteachers, Recruitment Officers)